 How to Remove a Tag from a Profile

-You can find the article on how to remove a tag from a profile HERE.
+Read this article to learn how to remove a tag from a profile.